-The Ion endoluminal system is a flexible robotic-assisted catheter-based platform that utilizes instruments and accessories for lung biopsies, which received U.S. FDA clearance in February 2019.
+The Ion endoluminal system is a flexible, robotic-assisted, catheter-based platform that utilizes instruments and accessories for lung biopsies.

-For a full description of the above product offerings, refer to our Annual Report on Form 10-K for the year ended December 31, 2018 and our Quarterly Report on Form 10-Q for the period ended March 31, 2019.
+For a full description of the above product offerings, refer to our Annual Report on Form 10-K for the year ended December 31, 2021, and our Quarterly Report on Form 10-Q for the period ended March 31, 2022.